App Comparisons

 How Does the Privacy and Encryption Compare?

-Both WhatsApp and iMessage use end-to-end encryption by default — but the scope and trustworthiness of each system differ in important ways.
+Both WhatsApp and iMessage use end-to-end encryption by default, but the scope of each system differs in important ways.
 WhatsApp uses the open-source Signal Protocol, while iMessage uses Apple’s proprietary encryption.
+For everyday users, both provide strong baseline protection for message content.

-End-to-end encryption means only the sender and recipient can read messages — not the app company, not hackers, and not governments intercepting traffic.
-For everyday users, both apps provide strong baseline protection.
+End-to-end encryption means only the sender and recipient can read messages.
+Not the app company, not anyone intercepting network traffic.

 WhatsApp’s Metadata Collection